 Where to Stay in Napa & Sonoma

-Inn at Sonoma – If you’re looking for luxe stay in Sonoma but still want something quiet and cute, then look no further than this hotel.
+Inn at Sonoma – If you’re looking for a luxe stay in Sonoma but still want something quiet and cute, then look no further than this hotel.
 They have a number of wonderful rooms available, fantastic amenities, a central location and a full breakfast and afternoon wine and hors d’oeuvres are served daily.
-Click here to see their availability

-Archer Hotel – Another great luxury option in Napa, this hotel is an excellent choice for those with a bit of a higher budget.
-Located in Downtown Napa, they have a range of plush rooms available and countless amenities to ensure that your stay is a great one.
-Click here to see their availability
+Archer Hotel – Another great luxury option for your time in Napa, this hotel is an excellent choice for those with a bit of a higher budget.
+They have a range of plush rooms available and countless amenities to ensure that your stay is a great one.

 Blackbird Inn – If it’s a cute bed and breakfast you’re after, this place is a fantastic choice in Napa Valley.
-They have a handful of wonderful rooms available, off freshly baked biscuits daily and have a number of other options to make your time in Napa truly memorable.
-Click here to see their availability
+They have a handful of wonderful rooms available, off freshly baked biscuits daily and have a number of other options to make your time in Napa truly memorable

-Cinnamon Bear Creekside Inn – Another family-run bed and breakfast, this place is a great choice for those wanting to stay in Sonoma.
+Cinnamon Bear Creekside Inn – Another family-run bed and breakfast, this place is a great choice for those wanting a boutique stay in Sonoma.
 They have a handful of clean and comfortable rooms on offer, a full English breakfast available each morning and a great location for discovering the regions.
-Click here to see their availability

 Private Rental – If you’d rather have your own place than stay in a hotel, then a private vacation rental is a good choice for you.
-There are tons of options available in Napa and Sonoma — this cottage on a private vineyard or this beautiful, modern cottage are just two great examples of many choices.
-Click here to browse more Napa private rentals
+There are tons of options available in the area — this cottage on a private vineyard or this beautiful, modern cottage are just two great examples of many choices.

 Not quite what you’re looking for?
 Click here to browse more Napa hotels!

-Are you planning 2 or 3 days in California’s most famous wine region?
+Are you planning a trip to Napa Valley and Sonoma?
 Have any questions about this itinerary?
 Let us know in the comments!